BloodBowlBase/EHeresy/docs/legions_imperialis_rules/weapon_traits.md

 A model firing a weapon with the Tracking trait at a Flyer can re-roll failed Hit rolls.

 ### Warp
 When making an attack with a weapon with the Warp trait, roll a number of Dice equal to the number of models in the target Detachment which are visible to the firing model and within range; Titans cannot split these dice across multiple Detachments.
-If targeting a Knight or Titan, then the Dice roll is equal to the number of remaining Wounds the target Detachment has.
+If targeting a Knight or Titan, then the Dice value of the weapon is 1.
 Roll To Hit as normal.

 In addition, Hits scored by a weapon with the Warp trait bypass the following: Armour Saves, Cover Saves, Invulnerable Saves, Ion Shields, Void Shields.